ysdn2019/Graduates-List/graduates/jamie-ferrato.md

 ---
 path: /work/tag-app
 graduate: Jamie Ferrato
-mainimg: /assets/work/Ferrato_Jamie_project3_web_main.jpg
+cover: /assets/work/Ferrato_Jamie_project3_web_main.jpg
-thumbnailimg: /assets/work/Ferrato_Jamie_project3_web_thumbnail.jpg
+thumbnail: /assets/work/Ferrato_Jamie_project3_web_thumbnail.jpg
 title: TAG' App
 groupmembers:
-fields: Branding, Interactive, UI/UX
+category: Branding, Interactive, UI/UX
 mediumdimensions:
 description: Tag is an app that lets you explore the world, make your mark, and discover the unique moments and stories of others.
 Tag's unique set of augmented reality creation tool allow you to create a moment in time based on geographical location for others to find.
 digitallink: https://jamieferrato.com/tag-the-moment-creation-and-discovery-app